How to Create the Perfect Marketing Plan

 With a nice thick layer of market research and situational analysis, your plan is ready for the goal priorities.
 Which marketing objectives will matter the most over the next 12 months?
 You should focus on no more than three to five goals.

-HubSpot’s 2017 State of Inbound report revealed the top priority for 70 percent of marketers is conversions, both converting to leads and customers.
+HubSpot’s State of Marketing report revealed the top priority for 70% of marketers is conversions, both converting to leads and customers.
 For 55 percent, it’s growing website traffic, and for 45 percent it’s increasing revenue from existing customers

 Know Where You’ve Failed